ryeleo/jenkins-docker-ansible/README.md

 # Jenkins Docker Ansible via requirements.txt

 A continuous build/deploy solution that installs ansible via `requirements.txt`.
 This example runs `ansible-playbook` for a simple "hello world" Ansible `main.yml` file.

 > Tip: It is nice to lock/set your project's ansible `version` via `requirements.txt`.

+## What's with the 'groupId' and 'userId' in the Jenkinsfile/Dockerfile?

+This solution has turned out to be surprisingly complex -- this is because:

+1. When ansible runs inside of the docker container, it requires access to some different parts of the filesystem.
+E.g., it expects a home directory to exist for the user running ansible commands.
+2. We don't want to run 'as root' inside of the container.
+3. Some parts of the filesystem are shared between the Jenkins workspace and the docker container (via Docker 'bind volumes').

+So, to workaround each of these, our goal must be:
+1. Create a 'jenkins' user in our docker container that has the same userId and groupId as the 'jenkins' that is executing the pipeline.

+If we achieve our goal, then the docker container will behave as expected.

+As a result, the docker container must establish a non-root user.

+Effectively,
+the Dockerfile establishes a 'jenkins' user that

+Meanwhile, I've discovered that docker and ansible don't play particularly nice together.
+Ansible expects to have access to many parts of the filesystem

 The Jenkins console output of this solution copied below for reference: